-GutPro by Organic 3, Inc., a company based in Michigan, USA, is a multi-strain probiotic marketed to “provide essential elements for digestive health, without certain bacteria strains and additives that can irritate some people.”
+GutPro by Organic 3, Inc., a company based in Michigan, USA, was a multi-strain probiotic marketed to “provide essential elements for digestive health, without certain bacteria strains and additives that can irritate some people.”

 It is also is marketed to be based on research gathered from gut-health promoting communities such as GAPS Diet (Gut and Psychology Syndrome), Body Ecology Diet, GFCFSF, Autism/PDD-NOS and PANDAS/PNAS.
 The website says that it is not meant to treat any specific medical condition nor is it designed to be compliant with any specific diet.